yaoyao-liu/meta-transfer-learning/process_data.md

 As the `ILSVRC2012_img_train.tar` file is very large and hard to download for some researchers because of the internet condition, we provided the processed images for *mini*ImageNet and *tiered*ImageNet.

 You may download them via Google Drive.
-As the *mini*ImageNet and *tiered*ImageNet are sampled from the ImageNet dataset, You need to be granted access for non-commercial research/educational use.
-By accessing the data, you have to agree to the following terms.
+As the *mini*ImageNet and *tiered*ImageNet are sampled from the ImageNet dataset, you need agree to the terms of ImageNet:

 ```
-You (the "Researcher") have requested permission to use the ImageNet database (the "Database") at Princeton University and Stanford University.
+You (the "Researcher") have requested permission to use the **ImageNet database** (the "Database") at **Princeton University** and **Stanford University**.
 In exchange for such permission, Researcher hereby agrees to the following terms and conditions:

 Researcher shall use the Database only for non-commercial research and educational purposes.
 Princeton University and Stanford University make no representations or warranties regarding the Database, including but not limited to warranties of non-infringement or fitness for a particular purpose.